Why do I see a star-shaped glare around lights?

 What causes starbursts around lights?

-Many different eye conditions can cause starbursts around lights:
+Many different eye conditions can cause a starburst effect around lights:

 Cataracts – A clouding of the eye’s natural lens that becomes more common with age.
 In addition to starbursts, cataracts can cause hazy vision and sensitivity to light.